OPM/pyopmspe11/README.md

 You will first need to install
 * Flow (https://opm-project.org, Release 2023.10 or current master branches)

-To build dune and the corresponding OPM master branches from source (e.g., you are a macOS user), you can run the script `./build_dune_and_opm-flow.bash`, which in turn should build flow in the folder ./build/opm-simulators/bin/flow (for macOS users the dependecies such as boost can be installed using brew or macports).

-You can install the requirements in a virtual environment with the following commands:
+You can install the Python requirements in a virtual environment with the following commands:

 ```bash
 # Clone the repo